-A: My favourite one to take people to is the Soane Museum, S-O-A-N-E, on Lincoln's Inn Fields, most utterly magical place.
-In Paris, there are a few small museums like that as well, you know, which can give you much.
+A: My favourite one to take people to is the Soane Museum, S-O-A-N-E, on Lincoln's Inn Fields.
+Most utterly magical place.
+There are, in Paris there are a few small museums like that as well, which can give you much.
 They're not usually too crowded.

-Q: Is Hogarth's Country House, Chiswick House?
+Q: Is Hogarth's country house Chiswick House?

-A: No, it isn't.
-That was Lord Burlington.
+A: No, it isn't, that was Lord Burlington.
 It's called Hogarth's House.
 It's by the Hogarth Roundabout on the way to Heath Row.
-The mentally ill were treated with care and sympathy at the French hospital in Finsbury in 1718.
-The French hospital still operates, providing sheltered accommodation for descendants of the Huguenot refugees who settled there.

-Q: Somebody's remembering the "Carry On" movies.

-A: My favourite one actually, it's so funny, is "Carry On, Don't Lose Your Head," which is about the French Revolution, which has every possible Anglo-French cliche you could come up with.
+The mentally ill were treated with care and sympathy at the French Hospital in Finsbury in 1718.
+The French Hospital still operates, providing sheltered accommodation for descendants of the Huguenot refugees who settled there.
+Somebody's remembering the "Carry On" movies.
+My favourite one actually, it's so funny, is "Carry On: Don't Lose Your Head," which is about the French Revolution, which has every possible Anglo-French cliche you could come up with.